MSIX Introduction: A comprehensive 24-chapter guide

 In an enterprise deployment, end-users usually expect their apps to be pre-configured and ready to work with.
 IT departments can use modification packages to include the additional configurations required (eg. a license file, etc.) next to the app.

-The Resource Management System helps the user to build the Package Resource Index ( PRI files).
-The PRI file is a table of named resources and references to the resource file inside the app package.
-There is one PRI file per language included in each MSIX package.
+The PRI file contains a table of named resources and references to the resource file within the app package.
+Each MSIX package includes one PRI file for each language.

 You can build a multilingual MSIX package with Advanced Installer or Visual Studio.
 Depending on the tool you use, this file will be built automatically, based on your project configuration.